felixplasser/theodore-qc/doc/source/program_specific_information.rst

 ORCA using cclib
 ~~~~~~~~~~~~~~~~
-Alternatively, ORCA can be parsed entirely with the [cclib library](http://cclib.github.io/).
+Alternatively, ORCA can be parsed entirely with the `cclib library <http://cclib.github.io/>`_.
 If you want to do that, set the following output options:

 ::